Tilt Renewables

 Tilt Renewables Pty Ltd is an Australian electricity generation company.
 It was previously dual listed on the New Zealand stock exchange and Australian stock exchange.
-As of 2022, the Powering Australian Renewables has merged with Tilt Renewables following a complex acquisition and merger, making it the largest private developer and generator of renewable electricity in Australia.
+As of 2022, the Powering Australian Renewables Fund has merged with Tilt Renewables following a complex acquisition and merger, making it the largest private developer and generator of renewable electricity in Australia.

 On 15 March 2021, a takeover was announced with support from the largest shareholders and independent board members.
 The proposed scheme of arrangement would be worth A$2.75 billion by a consortium where the New Zealand assets would be taken over by Mercury NZ and the Australian assets by Powering Australian Renewables Fund – itself a consortium of AGL Energy, QIC Global Infrastructure Fund and the Australian Government's Future Fund.

+The takeover was successful in August 2021.
+PowAR took over the Australian assets and operations of the former Tilt Renewables, making it the largest private developer and generator of wind and solar electricity in Australia.
+The combined Australian organisation was subsequently renamed back to Tilt Renewables.
+It holds the assets of both former entities, and is owned 40% by QIC, 40% Future Fund and 20% AGL.